jzhang38/LongMamba/README.md

 # LongMamba
 This repo contains my exploration on Mamba's context scaling.
 It includes code to: 1. train Mamba on longer context 2. evaluate Mamba's PPL on the proof pile test set.
 3. perform needle in a haystack test (pass-key retrieval).

+I have not polished the code in any way, so please bear with the spaghetti.
 ## Install
 <details>
   <summary>Code</summary>